Did you know there are 4 physical and emotional phases[1] our bodies go through during the time of arousal?

 Phase 1: Desire

-This stage can be brought on by many things such as thoughts, touch, smells, or people.
+Many things can trigger this stage, such as thoughts, touch, smells, or people.
 It can last anywhere from a few minutes to a few hours.

 - The heart rate picks up